 The 2013-2015 biennial budget reauthorized American Indian Language Revitalization grants, and appropriated $222,800 to be distributed on a competitive basis to public school districts or CESAs who partner with a tribal government.
 Funds may be used for activities related to providing instruction in one or more tribal languages as curricular or co-curricular offerings, such as curriculum design, creation of appropriate assessment instruments, professional development activities, language-related activities for parents and community members, instructional delivery, and program evaluation.

-Application materials can be downloaded from our forms directory.
-They will be due Friday, November 8, 2013.
+Application materials can be downloaded here.
+They will be due Friday, May 30, 2014.
 The Department of Public Instruction anticipates issuing grant awards of up to $35,000.
 Consortium applications may exceed these projected amounts.